-When we were wondering what to do for the winter holiday, visiting Anchorage, Alaska was not the first thing that came to my mind.
+When we were wondering what to do for the winter holiday, visiting Anchorage in winter, was not the first thing that came to my mind.
 After all, it’s going to be so cold in Anchorage to visit in the winter, right ?
 But, after a quick research, it didn’t take much to convince me to book my flights to Anchorage for Christmas long weekend.
 “What is Anchorage like in the winter ?” was one of the questions I was wondering myself, only to learn that I should definitely go to Anchorage.

 So, what is Anchorage like in the winter ?
 Surprisingly, it’s not as cold as one would expect.
 Average winter temperature is 26F in Anchorage, which is warmer compared to let’s say Minneapolis or Chicago.
 And winter is packed with fun activities to do in Anchorage that one can easily spend a week.